Skip to content

 Huayna Cápac meets people from different regions of the Inca Empire

-Why is Huayna Cápac Exciting?
+Why is Huayna Cápac interesting?

 • Huayna Cápac is considered the eleventh Sapa Inca.

-• He came after Túpac Yupanqui.
+• He succeeded Túpac Yupanqui.

 • Under him, the Inca Empire was very large.